CERES

 CERES predictions are research outputs intended to augment — not replace — field-based IPC assessments and expert humanitarian judgement.
 All forecasts carry explicit uncertainty quantification and should be interpreted alongside ground-truth verification.

-The system ingests eight open data streams covering rainfall, vegetation, conflict, food access, market prices, and displacement.
-These are synthesised by the Hierarchical Grounding Engine (HGE) into ranked driver hypotheses, which feed a calibrated logistic model producing probabilistic risk scores at Admin1 resolution across 121 administrative units in 15 countries.
+The system ingests six data streams covering rainfall, vegetation, conflict, food access, market prices, and displacement.
+These are synthesised by the Hypothesis Generation Engine (HGE) into ranked driver hypotheses, which feed a calibrated logistic model producing probabilistic risk scores at national level across 43 countries.

 § 2 — Pipeline Architecture